-The Walpole Residents Association — WRA — was established 50 years ago in 1968 as a response to Council plans to demolish many of the historic homes in Ealing's town centre and surrounding areas to make way for a new proposed highway from The Broadway to West Ealing.
+The Walpole Residents Association — WRA — was established over 50 years ago, in 1968, as a response to Council plans to demolish many of the historic homes in Ealing's town centre and surrounding areas to make way for a new proposed highway from The Broadway to West Ealing.
 Since then, WRA has continued to be the most significant local body representing the views of those whose lives are affected by changes in Ealing.
 WRA maintains close contact with influential councillors, council officers, the police and other local organisations who work together in Walpole and Ealing.
 We provide a local rational input, based on years of local knowledge and experience.

 WRA aims to protect our heritage, architecture, open spaces and vistas, whilst supporting good sympathetic renewal because Walpole cannot stand still.
 If you are a member, join in with our debates through the new website.
 If you are yet to join, look around our site and we trust you will like what you see and will join us.